 SCC Group has been undertaking a human rights due diligence, assessing and rectifying the human rights violation risk within its business activities in accordance with the Guiding Principles on Business and Human Rights with the aim of ensuring respect for human rights through business activities.
-In the due diligence, human rights risk evaluations were conducted by external specialists in FY 2019, and in FY 2020, SCC Group conducted detailed surveys (written and on-site) for Group companies which were considered to have relatively high risk in human rights risk evaluations.
-In FY 2021, SCC Group conducted follow-up surveys to the detailed surveys.
-Specifically, SCC Group held hearings with external specialists and local Group companies on differences in regulations and standards among the countries and regions, and confirmed the status of respect for human rights initiatives, such as provision of a living wage and management of foreign national workers' passports.
+In the due diligence, human rights risk evaluations for SCC Group companies were conducted by external specialists in FY 2019, and in FY 2020, SCC Group conducted detailed surveys (written and on-site) for Group companies which were considered to have relatively high risk in human rights risk evaluations.
+In FY 2021, SCC Group conducted follow-up surveys to the detailed surveys after investigating the facts and background circumstances for the issues found.
 As a result, it was confirmed that the measures required by the laws and regulations in each country were being taken by Group companies where SCC Group conducted detailed surveys, and SCC Group did not detect any major risk that violate requirements by the international standards, such as the International Labor Organization's Core Labor Standards.
-Nevertheless, SCC Group implemented (the second round of) human rights risk evaluations for SCC Group companies because it is important to regularly conduct risk evaluations in response to changes in social circumstances.
-In order to adequately reflect changes in social circumstances, SCC Group added various indices published by the international organizations and evaluated our business activities that potentially procure and use high-risk raw materials such as conflict minerals from the perspective of supply chain risk evaluation.
+In FY 2022, because it is important to regularly conduct risk evaluations in response to changes in social circumstances, SCC Group added various indices published by the international organizations and implemented (the second round of) human rights risk evaluations for SCC Group companies including evaluation of our business activities that potentially procure and use high-risk raw materials such as conflict minerals from the perspective of supply chain risk evaluation.
+In FY 2023, SCC Group conducted detailed surveys, including on-site and written survey based on questionnaires, together with external specialists, of Group companies that were considered high priority based on human rights risk evaluations, taking into consideration the country where they operate, type of business and other factors.